Apply now!

 Note: iBT scores below 104 will require additional coursework or testing to work as a Teaching Assistant (TA).

 Note: TOEFL MyBest scores are not accepted.
-You may submit multiple exam scores to UC Davis, each exam score will be reviewed separately.
+You may submit multiple exam scores to UC Davis; each exam score will be reviewed separately.

-- IELTS (in-person or online exams): 7.0 or above on a 9 point scale
+• IELTS (in-person or online exams): 7.0 or above on a 9 point scale

-- Undergrad or grad degree is from approved English-medium institution OR TOEFL = 105+ or IELTS 7.5+ OR TOEFL Writing=24+ and Speaking=23+ - International Students: English Language Requirements as a UCD Student
+• TOEFL Writing=24+ and Speaking=23+ - International Students: English Language Requirements as a UCD Student

 UC Davis has three English Language requirements for international students.
 If you do not plan to apply for a Teaching Assistant position, you do not need to fulfill the third requirement.

-First-Year English Course requirement (more info here):
+First-Year English Course requirement:

 TA/AI (Teaching Assistant/Associate Instructor) Language Proficiency requirement:

-Find more information about eligibility and the TOEP (Test of Oral English Proficiency) exam
+Find more information about eligibility and the TOEP (Test of Oral English Proficiency) exam here.

-Application Materials:
+Application Materials

 - Statement of Purpose